Audra505/Financial-Operational-Analytics/Technical_Implementation.md

 **All analytics-facing dimension and fact tables are created in the `mart` schema, serving as the analytics layer.**

 **View the Fact and Dimension Table Creation** (here)

+# Separation of ETL, Modeling, and Analytics
+A core design principle of this project is the clear separation of concerns across the analytics pipeline:

+- **ETL** is responsible for data cleansing, validation, and standardization
+- **Data modeling** focuses on structuring data for analytical performance and BI consumption
+- **Analytics and reporting** are handled downstream in Power BI without heavy transformation

+This separation **improves maintainability, scalability, and trust in analytical outputs.**

+# Data Quality & Governance
+This project emphasizes trustworthy, auditable analytics through the following principles:

+- No silent overwrites of source or cleaned values
+- All standardization decisions are explicit and traceable
+- Validation logic is rule-based and explainable
+- Edge-case and anomalous records are intentionally preserved for analysis

+This mirrors governance practices used in regulated enterprise environments.

+# Scalability & Production Considerations
+While this project operates on a static dataset, the architecture is designed to support production-scale extensions, including:

+- Scheduled pipeline execution (KNIME Server or cron-based orchestration)
+- Incremental data loads to replace full refreshes
+- Partitioning of large fact tables to improve query performance
+- Monitoring of row counts, load failures, and data anomalies
+- Controlled promotion of data from staging to mart layers

+## Summary
+This implementation demonstrates an end-to-end analytics pipeline designed with real-world engineering principles in mind.
+By separating ETL, modeling, and analytics responsibilities, enforcing data quality and governance, and modeling data for BI performance, the solution mirrors production analytics environments and supports scalable, trustworthy decision-making.